koculu/Regor/docs/api/pause.md

 ## Overview

-The `pause` function is a utility provided by Regor.
-It is used to pause the automatic triggering of observers for a specific ref.
+The `pause` function is used to pause the automatic triggering of observers for a specific ref.
 When a ref is paused, its observers are temporarily deactivated, and changes to the ref's value will not trigger observer callbacks until it is resumed using the `resume` function.

 ## Usage